Criteria for Success

 Understand the departmental requirements

 The RQE is a departmental requirement to demonstrate that you are able to successfully conduct research.
 This is taken after completing the TQE, and typically in the 3rd or 4th year.
 You should have a plan with your research advisor for when “sufficient” research has been done.
 For many students, this will be after preparing a conference or journal paper, and the same submission can be used to fulfill the written research report requirement.
 The entire process can take several months to complete, from requesting a committee to delivering the oral presentation, so plan accordingly.
 While we provide general strategies for delivering a successful RQE, be sure that you are up to date on the department’s requirements for the exam, which are subject to change.
-As of the writing of this article, the current requirements can be found here.
+As of the writing of this article, the current requirements can be found on the EECS website.

 Plan for the oral presentation